Approve and confirm purchase orders

 This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.

-This article describes the statuses that a purchase order (PO) goes through after it has been created, and the effect of enabling change management on POs.
+This topic describes the statuses that a purchase order (PO) goes through after it has been created, and the effect of enabling change management on POs.

 After a purchase order (PO) has been created, it might have to go through an approval process.
 After the vendor has agreed to the order, the PO is set to a status of Confirmed.